-You can calculate the AHT for different channels — such as email, messaging, and live chat — using the same formula, but without factoring in the total hold time.
+Note: You can calculate the AHT for different channels — such as email, messaging and live chat — using the same formula, but without factoring in the total hold time.

-Whether you want to calculate AHT for each communication channel, agent, department, or organization, you can use a contact center as a service (CCaaS) platform to do the hard work.
+Whether you want to calculate AHT for each communication channel, agent, department or organization, you can use Contact Center as a Service (CCaaS) to do the hard work.
 CCaaS solutions can compute AHT and other critical metrics by pulling in support-related data from all of your integrated channels and creating visual dashboards and reports.

 AHT industry benchmarks